 Regular use – Use weekly or monthly to maintain complexion and restore skin surface, boost hydration, sooth and health skin.

 Jet setters – Bio-cellulose masks are ideal to travel with, as unlike traditional cream masks they are mess free – no hand washing required.
 Once you have removed the sheet, you can even leave the serum on as your moisturiser for the rest of the flight for extra hydration.

 Post treatment – Use after facial treatments such as laser procedures and chemical peels to hydrate and calm the skin (please always check with your dermatologists before use after particular treatments).

 – Read the instructions and prep your skin correctly

-– Time your pamper; Remove the mask when it’s still damp with serum, refer to instructions for the best length of time to wear the mask
+– Time your pamper; Remove the facemask when it’s still damp with serum, refer to instructions for the best length of time to wear the mask

-– Add to your routine; Consistency is key, apply a mask weekly or monthly to enjoy some serious skin benefits
+– Add to your routine; Consistency is key, apply a facemask weekly or monthly to enjoy some serious skin benefits

 Click here to try the ProPlenish Bio-cellulose masks which contain a potent anti-ageing blend of Swiss Snow Algae, hyaluronic acid and three active botanicals.
 All of which help to boost collagen and elastin production, reduce the appearance of fine lines and wrinkles, repair, hydrate and protect the skin.